guipostic/M2_GENIOMHE_C/01_basics.md

 # Data types
-C provides several basic data types that you can use to define variables and perform operations on data.
+C provides several basic data types that can be used to define variables and perform operations on data.
-Here are some of the fundamental data types in C:
+Some of the fundamental data types in C are:

 1. **int**: Represents integers, which are whole numbers.
 The size of an `int` can vary depending on the system, but it is usually 4 bytes on most modern systems.